microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

         // Unregister any activator if present using a token and PushNotificationRegistrationOptions
         // 1) If kind = PushTrigger is specified, the trigger itself will be removed
-        // 2) If kind = ComActivator is specified, the Project Reunion Background Task component will no longer act as an InProc COM Server static void UnregisterActivator(PushNotificationRegistrationToken token, PushNotificationRegistrationOptions options);
+        // 2) If kind = ComActivator is specified, the Project Reunion Background Task component will no longer act as an InProc COM Server

-        // Unregister the protocol activator registered for the calling application static void UnregisterProtocolActivator();
+        // 3) If kind = ProtocolActivator is specified, the application will be unregistered from the long running process that handles activation static void UnregisterActivator(PushNotificationRegistrationToken token, PushNotificationRegistrationOptions options);

         // Request a Push Channel with an encoded RemoteId from WNS.
 RemoteId is an AAD identifier GUID static Windows.Foundation.IAsyncOperationWithProgress<PushNotificationCreateChannelResult, PushNotificationCreateChannelStatus> CreateChannelAsync(Guid remoteId);